07 March 2019

 software houses that write applications will stop developing for Windows –

-everyone is now focussing on the future, which for anyone in the warehouse
+everyone is now focusing on the future, which for anyone in the warehouse

 sector is Android.